1. Introduction

 - -

-: outputs status of file, meta data of file- - meta data: Modifying information, not content (file name, creation time, permissions)
+stat: outputs status of file, meta data of file- - meta data: Modifying information, not content (file name, creation time, permissions)

 -

-: update meta data of file, create an empty file if file does not exist- -
+touch: update meta data of file, create an empty file if file does not exist- -

-: Search for files with a maximum (minimum) depth of level in the subdirectory of the location to be searched- $ex1.$
+find: find directory-name filename: search for files with the same name as filename-size n: search for files of size n-mtime n: search for files with modified time n-inum n: Search for files with inode number n-max(min)depth level: Search for files with a maximum (minimum) depth of level in the subdirectory of the location to be searched- $ex1.$

-find . -name '*k.data' -a -size 1M
+find . -name '*k.data' -a -size 1M(-a: AND, -o: OR) - $ex2.$

-find -name "*.tmp" -exec rm {}\;
+find -name "*.tmp" -exec rm {}\;- -

-- - The meaning of
+*.tmpfiles are put in{} - - The meaning of

-is that the command is executed while searching one by one. - -
+\is that the command is executed while searching one by one. - -

-finds everything and executes the command at once
+\+finds everything and executes the command at once

 - -